somnek/sledge/README.md

 ## Usage

-- Example below shows how to connect to a local Redis server:
+- Connect to a local Redis server:

 ```sh
 sledge "redis://localhost:6379"
 ```
-- It is always a good idea to wrap the connection string in quotes to avoid shell expansion.
+- It's always a good idea to wrap the connection string in quotes to avoid shell expansion.

 ## Installation